 Clancy’s accomplishments spread beyond his sport to his education as he was named to the PBC Presidential Honor Roll, UNCP’s Outstanding Male Scholar Award in 2010, the UNCP Chancellor’s Academic List (three years) as well as a member of teams achieving the PBC All-Academic Team Award (three-consecutive years), and the Division II Cross Country All-Academic Team.
 During his final year, Clancy was named to the CoSIDA Academic All-District Team, and was awarded the UNCP Cross Country Coach’s Award, Braves Club Academic Award, and a two-time winner of the UNCP Chancellors Academic Award.

 Clancy maintains a USA Track and Field Level 1 Coaching certificate.

-Jeff Porto Jr. is in his second season as the assistant men's and women's cross country coach at UC Merced.
+Jeff Porto Jr. is in his third season as the assistant men's and women's cross country coach at UC Merced.

-The Cal Poly graduate looks forward to bringing his experience at the NCAA level to UC Merced to build a strong distance program.
-He graduated with a bachelor's degree in history and a master's in public policy.
+The Cal Poly graduate looks forward to continuing to bring his experience at the NCAA level to UC Merced to help build a strong distance program.
+He graduated with a bachelor's degree in History and a master's in Public Policy.